sharathadavanne/seld-dcase2020/README.md

 * The `evaluation_metrics.py` script, implements the core metrics from sound event detection evaluation module http://tut-arg.github.io/sed_eval/ and the DOA metrics explained in the paper.
 * The `seld.py` is a wrapper script that trains the SELDnet.
 The training stops when the SELD error (check paper) stops improving.

-Additionally, we also provide supporting scripts that help analyse the dataset and results.
+Additionally, we also provide supporting scripts that help analyse the results.
- * `check_dataset_distribution.py` visualizes the dataset distribution in different configurations.
  * `visualize_SELD_output.py` script to visualize the SELDnet output
- * `test_SELD_metrics.py` test script to evaluate the different metrics employed

 ### Prerequisites

-The provided codebase has been tested on python 2.7.10/3.5.3. and Keras 2.2.2./2.2.4
+The provided codebase has been tested on python 3.6.9/3.7.3 and Keras 2.2.4/2.3.1

 ### Training the SELDnet